Logan City Council

 Although its old site had served its purpose, a new online experience was needed to make digital the channel or choice for the city’s residents.

-With the support of the Local Government Association of Queensland (LGAQ), Logan City Council launched a new Jadu CMS Galaxies website and became the first council in Australia to receive a Gold Plain Language Award.
+With the support of the Local Government Association of Queensland (LGAQ), Logan City Council launched a new Jadu Central Galaxies website and became the first council in Australia to receive a Gold Plain Language Award.

 The accessible and digitally inclusive new site was launched on International Day of Persons with Disabilities (IDPWD) and went on to generate a 60 percent increase in people accessing services digitally, and a customer satisfaction score of 4.75 out of 5.